-For those facing dental problems like crooked teeth and bite issues, many find themselves struggling between conventional braces and Invisalign treatment.
+Invisalign vs braces is a difficult choice for those facing dental problems like crooked teeth and bite issues.
+Many find themselves struggling between conventional braces and Invisalign treatment.
 But which is more effective and more affordable?
 Why are so many people choosing Invisalign nowadays?
 Are there pros and cons that I should consider before making a decision?
 We’re here to guide you through orthodontic systems before you or your child goes on the way to a brighter, more confident smile.

 Conventional braces are a set of metal or ceramic brackets (the metal attachments in the middle of each tooth iconic to those wearing conventional braces) which are permanently attached to the front of every tooth during the treatment.
 These brackets are connected with a special orthodontic wire, tightened such that it allows each tooth to be gradually eased into its desired position in line with the treatment plan.

 There are 4 different types of conventional braces – metal, ceramic, self-ligating and lingual braces.
 The orthodontist will suggest the most suitable type of braces for each individual, depending on what they need for the best aesthetic outcome.